-- support the National Planning Commission (NPC); - facilitate the implementation of the NDP through the development of sector-specific and outcome-specific medium-term plans and delivery agreements, and monitor and evaluate their implementation; - ensure the alignment of departmental strategic and annual plans and budget allocations with government's Medium-Term Development Plan (MTDP); - monitor the performance of individual national and provincial government departments and municipalities, and facilitate targeted intervention programmes;

-- monitor frontline service delivery and manage the Presidential Hotline; - develop and implement the annual national evaluations plan, and support the national evaluations system; and - · promote good planning, monitoring and evaluation practices in government.
+- support the National Planning Commission (NPC); - facilitate the implementation of policies, legislation and regulation related to the National Development Plan (NDP) with the aim of optimising the national planning system, coordinating national medium-term plans and delivery agreements, and monitoring and evaluating their implementation; - ensure the alignment of departmental strategic and annual plans with budget allocations and government's Medium Term Development Plan (MTDP); - monitor the performance of individual national and provincial government departments and municipalities, and facilitate targeted intervention programmes; - monitor frontline service delivery and manage the presidential hotline, develop and implement the annual National Evaluation Plan, and support the national evaluation system; and - promote good planning, monitoring and evaluation practices in government.

 Over the medium term, the department will focus on strengthening its planning, monitoring, research and evaluation programmes to support the implementation and achievement of government priorities.

 This will be achieved through supporting the implementation of the NDP, coordinating and strengthening the national planning system, and monitoring and evaluating the implementation and achievement of government programmes and priorities.